vehicle-lang/vehicle/doc/source/language/tensors.rst

    * - Fold
      - :code:`fold`
      - :code:`(Tensor A ds -> B -> B) -> B -> Tensor A (d : ds) -> B`
-     - :code:`x * y`
+     - :code:`fold f 0 t`

 Indexing
 --------

 The type of the lookup operator ``!`` given above requires that it takes something of type ``Index d`` as its second argument.
-The set of valid elements of this type are the natural numbers ``{0, 1, ..., d-1}``.
+The set of valid instances of this type are the natural numbers ``{0, 1, ..., d-1}``.
 This therefore eliminates out of bounds errors by ensuring that one can never index into a tensor using a value greater than the